umbraco/rfcs/cms/0022-ui-library.md

 For the choice of technology for our UI components, we want to stay as close to native browser technologies as possible.
 Therefore Web Components is our choice.
 The components should work in any other tech stack to achieve this it must not have any external technology requirements.

 The components should only contain presentational logic, not any application logic, this architectural choice ensures that the components will never mess up the logic of a project.
-They only purpose they serve is as visual building blocks.
+The only purpose they serve is as visual building blocks.
 This ensures a clear boundary between the responsibilities of the UI Library and the project using this.
 Making project code much simpler as the interface code is sealed within the UI Library components.

 We do not want to reinvent the wheel and therefore we have settled for using Google’s LitElement to handle the common needs for building Web Components.
 It is extremely lightweight and broadly used in design-systems at companies like IBM, Adobe, and others.